Header image courtesy of Frank Zhang (Unsplash)

 Some know them as baos, some call them gyoza; some are filled, some are sweet… The beloved dumpling comes in many shapes and sizes, and words can’t express our fillings for these moreish pockets of deliciousness.
-From traditional Chinese jiaozi to Polish pierogis, we’ve rounded up the best spots in Hong Kong to get a fix of your favourite dumpling varieties.
+From traditional Chinese jiaozi to Polish pierogi and everything in-between, we’ve rounded up the best dumplings in Hong Kong and where to find them.

-Northern Dumpling Yuan is a long-standing chain of restaurants serving up traditional Shandong cuisine (one of China’s eight classic cuisines) for über affordable prices.
-Each restaurant prepares 3,000 thick dumplings by hand each day before they open for lunch, and omits lard and MSG from their flavouring, letting the ingredients shine on their own.
-Go for favourites like the Fried Mutton and Green Onion Dumplings, the Abalone, Asparagus, and Pork Dumplings, or the Fried Leek and Pork Dumplings.
+Northern Dumpling Yuan is a long-standing chain of restaurants serving up traditional Shandong cuisine (one of China’s eight classic cuisines) for uber-affordable prices, and they rightly deserve a spot on our list of the best dumplings in Hong Kong.
+Each restaurant prepares 3,000 thick dumplings by hand each day before they open for lunch, and their recipes omit lard and MSG from their flavouring to let the ingredients shine on their own.
+Go for favourites like the Fried Mutton and Green Onion Dumplings ($36), the Abalone, Asparagus, and Pork Dumplings ($43), or the Fried Leek and Pork Dumplings ($34).

-Run by an old couple and their son from northern China, Old Beijing Dumpling House is a hidden gem inside the hectic Queen Street Cooked Food Centre.
+Run by an old couple and their son from northern China, Traditional Beijing Dumpling House is a hidden gem inside the hectic Queen Street Cooked Food Centre.
 Offering a limited daily selection of homemade dumplings that don’t break the bank, we recommend you head to this stall early to both snag seats and get a dozen of your preferred Northern-style dumplings.
-We love the Prawn, Chives, and Pork Dumplings as well as the Mutton and Green Onion variety, washed down with unlimited helpings of a simple Tomato and Coriander Egg Drop Soup.
+We love the Prawn, Chives, and Pork Dumplings ($42) as well as the Fried Mutton and Green Onion Dumplings ($52), washed down with unlimited helpings of a simple Tomato and Coriander Egg Drop Soup.

-Cheung Hing Kee is a chain of takeout spots specialising in one delightful dumpling straight from the streets of Shanghai—the Sheng Jian Bao.
-Technically this is more of a bao than it is a dumpling, but bear with us.
-Available in original, shrimp, and truffle flavours, the bun is filled with a rich and meaty soup, and pan-fried to perfection.
-Similar to the xiao long bao, you must carefully bite into the top or side in order to sip some of the hot soup first, before attempting to eat the dumpling.
-The truffle baos are surprisingly tasty and not overpowering, but you can’t beat the original bun with just a bit of vinegar and spicy broad bean paste.
+Cheung Hing Kee is a chain of takeout spots specialising in one delightful dumpling straight from the streets of Shanghai—the shengjian bao.
+Technically, this is more of a bao than it is a dumpling but bear with us.
+Available in pork, shrimp, and truffle flavours, the bun is filled with a rich and meaty soup and pan-fried to perfection.
+Similar to the xiaolongbao, you must carefully bite into the top or side in order to sip some of the hot soup first, before attempting to eat the dumpling.
+The Black Truffle Buns ($36) are surprisingly tasty and not overpowering, but you can’t beat the Signature Pan-fried Buns ($34) with just a bit of vinegar and spicy broad bean paste.

 Noodles and dumplings are Shandong staples, and Ah Chun Shandong does it so well that they’ve been featured on the Michelin Guide as a Bib Gourmand restaurant.
-Owner and chef Wang Hong Chun is an experienced Shandong chef, and the substantial dumplings here are handmade fresh every day and can satisfy even the hungriest diner.
-Those in the know usually order their boiled Spicy Leek and Sheep Meat Dumplings, or Tomato and Egg Dumplings, with a side of the starchy cooking water and raw ground garlic mixed into soy sauce.
+Owner and chef Wang Hong Chun is an experienced Shandong cook, and the substantial dumplings here are handmade fresh every day and can satisfy even the hungriest diner.
+Those in the know usually order their boiled Spicy Leek and Lamb Dumplings ($52), or Tomato and Egg Dumplings ($42), with a side of the starchy cooking water and raw ground garlic mixed into soy sauce.
 Ah Chun is about as authentic as it gets.

 Ah Chun Shandong Dumpling, 60 Lai Chi Kok Road, Prince Edward | (+852) 2789 9611

 Chao Chao Gyoza was named best gyoza shop in Japan for several years running and the quality has remained just as high at its Hong Kong outlet.
-The menu specialises in over 20 kinds of made-to-order Japanese-style dumplings, with a thinner skin than its Chinese counterparts, with just as many yummy fillings.
-The bite-sized signature Chao Chao dumplings are the kind of crispy you can’t achieve at home, filled with a simple mixture of cabbage, onions, and chives.
-There are some more outlandish options too, such as the Deep-fried Chicken and Mozzarella Gyoza, and a Fried Chocolate Gyoza that’s served with vanilla ice cream.
+The menu specialises in over 20 kinds of made-to-order Japanese-style dumplings, with a thinner skin than its Chinese counterparts but just as many yummy fillings.
+The signature pan-fried Chao Chao Dumplings ($42) are the kind of crispy you can’t achieve at home, filled with a simple mixture of cabbage, onions, and chives.
+There are some more outlandish options too, such as the Deep-fried Chicken and Mozzarella Gyoza ($42), and the Mentaiko and Potato Gyoza ($48) for your next carb load.

 Chao Chao Gyoza, 31 Amoy Street, Wan Chai | (+852) 2735 5360

-Himalaya Restaurant provides a taste of authentic Nepalese and Indian cuisine in cozy surroundings, and you can bet they serve up a mean plate of momos.
+Himalaya Restaurant provides a taste of authentic Nepalese and Indian cuisine in cosy surroundings, and you can bet they serve up a mean plate of momos.
 Momos are Nepal’s answer to steamed dumplings, hearty morsels sometimes covered in spicy sauce.
-Choose between Traditional Chicken momos, Spicy Chicken momochas which are round instead of long, and Kothay Chicken momos, which are a half fried, half steamed variety not often found at other Nepali restaurants in town.
+Choose between Traditional Chicken Momos, Spicy Chicken Momochas (which are round instead of long), and Kothay Chicken Momos, which are a half-fried, half-steamed variety not often found at other Nepali restaurants in town.

 KTM Bar and Kitchen, 71 Cadogan Street, Kennedy Town | (+852) 2817 3889

-In Russian, ‘dacha’ means a cottage home or holiday house, where you and your loved ones bond over a home-cooked meal together.
-Dacha on Hollywood Road is one of the rare Ukrainian and Eastern European restaurants in town, and aims to recreate this feeling of homely warmth right here in Hong Kong.
-There are three pierogis on the menu here: a Siberian Pelmeni in a light herb butter, Braised Cabbage and Mushroom pierogis, and our personal favourite: a classic Pan-fried Potato Pierogi with caramelised onions.
+In Russian, “dacha” means a cottage home or holiday house, where you and your loved ones bond over a home-cooked meal together.
+Dacha on Hollywood Road is one of the rare Ukrainian and Eastern European restaurants in town and aims to recreate this feeling of homely warmth right here in Hong Kong.
+There are three kinds of pierogi on the menu here: a Siberian Pelmeni ($138) in a light herb butter, Braised Cabbage and Mushroom Pierogi ($128), and our personal favourite: a classic Pan-fried Potato Pierogi ($128) with caramelised onions.